navishwadhwa/navishwadhwa.github.io/team/_posts/2023-9-19-bibek-gyawali.md

 cv:
 alum: false
 ---
-A physics graduate seeking to bridge the worlds of Physics and Biology via the pursuit of truth and knowledge!
-I am deeply vested in learning the physics and biology behind life itself - in essence how the inanimate atoms and molecules give rise to vibrant, conscious behavioral patterns and ultimately life.
+I'm a physics graduate excited about research at the intersection of Physics and Biology.
+I am deeply interested in learning how the inanimate atoms and molecules give rise to the different behaviors and biological patterns.